-You may see an Occupational Therapist, (OT) when you attend the Specialist Education Clinic, (before your operation).
+You may see an Occupational Therapist, (OT) when you attend the specialist education clinic, (before the operation).

 The OT can assess you and give you advice on carrying out your dayto-day activities.

-Daily tasks include, personal care tasks, (ADL - Activities of Daily Living), work, lifestyle and leisure activities.

-The OT can also prescribe assistive equipment to help you if appropriate.
+Daily tasks include personal care tasks, work, lifestyle and leisure activities.
+The OT can also, if appropriate, prescribe assistive equipment to help you.

-After your surgery you may also receive an appointment to see a Physiotherapist who will work with you to progress your recovery.
+After your surgery you will also receive an appointment to see a Physiotherapist who will work with you to progress your recovery.
 This will usually be in your local area and your appointment will be somewhere between 6 and 12 weeks post-op, depending on the type of operation that you have had.

-If you do not receive an appointment and wish to see either an OT or a Physiotherapist, then please contact the Consultant's Patient Experience Co-ordinator on the number below.
+If you do not receive an appointment and wish to see either an OT or a Physiotherapist then please contact the Spinal Team Patient Experience Administrators on the numbers below.
+You may have to leave a message, but a member of the team will get back to you.